aptech/docs/docs/plotsetygridpen.rst

 Purpose
 ----------------
-Controls the thickness, color, and style for the y-axis major grid lines.
+Controls the thickness, color, and style for the y-axis grid lines.

 Format
 ----------------
-.. function:: plotSetYGridPen(&myPlot, thickness[, clr[, style]])
+.. function:: plotSetYGridPen(&myPlot, which_grid, thickness[, clr[, style]])

     :param &myPlot: A :class:`plotControl` structure pointer.
     :type &myPlot: struct pointer

+    :param which_grid: The grid to modify, ``"major"``, ``"minor"``, or ``"both"``.
+    :type which_grid: string

-    :param thickness: the thickness of the y-axis major grid lines in pixels.
+    :param thickness: the thickness of the specified y-axis grid lines in pixels.
     :type thickness: Scalar

-    :param clr: Optional argument, name or rgb value of the new color for the y-axis major grid lines.
+    :param clr: Optional argument, name or rgb value of the new color for the specified y-axis grid lines.
     :type clr: string

     :param style: the style of the pen.
 Options include: